 When the baby reaches the 6 months mark, she’ll be experiencing many more physical and mental developmental changes.
 Babies want to explore more and more every passing day.
 They become more active and want to conquer so much while crawling and cruising around the house.
 Parents’ love, time, and undivided attention are the most important parts of a baby’s brain and physical developmental activities.
 Parent-child interaction is the best activity for babies at any age from newborn stage till they grow up.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 Fun and Development activities for 6 to 9 months old babies

 Enhance your baby’s mental and physical growth with these development-boosting activities that need no toys, just an interactive session with you and the baby.
 These activities will help boost your baby’s skills exponentially.

 1. Chest climb

-baby activity doesn’t have to be complicated.
-Just have your baby lay down on your on his tummy and have him climb all the way up.
+Baby activities do not have to be complicated.
+Just have your baby lay down on her tummy and have her climb all the way up.
 This activity would help strengthen the leg muscles of your baby.